Split into clean space, wood and metal workshop, digital fabrication room, spray booth and social space there is something for everyone.

 Benches for computing, electronics and light crafts including modelling, radio control, sewing, painting, and drawing

-Wood-working area with flexible benches, table-saw, mitre-saw and other common power/hand tools
+Wood-working area with flexible benches, table-saw, mitre-saw, pillar drill, band saw, router and other common power/hand tools

-Metalworking area with milling machine, lathe, bench grinder, MIG welder and other hand tools
+Metalworking area with Bridgeport milling machine, Colchester lathe, horizontal metal bandsaw, bench grinder, MIG and TIG welders and other hand tools

-Prototyping and test equipment, including 3D Printer, CNC Mill, PCB Mill, Soldering equipment, Oscilliscopes and more
+Prototyping equipment, including 3D Printers, HPC Laserscript Laser cutter, CNC Mills, PCB Milling and more

 Regulated Equipment use